Last updated November 2025

 Q1: Who qualifies for a free tablet through Medicaid?

-If you are actively enrolled in Medicaid, you may qualify for a free or discounted tablet through programs like Lifeline or state-funded digital assistance programs.
+If you are actively enrolled in Medicaid, you may qualify for a free or discounted tablet through programs like Lifeline or state-funded digital assistance initiatives.

 Q2: Can I qualify for a free tablet if I receive Medicaid but not SNAP?